Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/cache-loaders.md

 ### Static Loaders

-For `read list` operations that have no input parameters, and return static data that can be loaded into the lookup cache globally, the cache loaders are generated in C# by a separate generator for Xomega Framework to load them into the lookup cache on the server side.
+For `read enum` operations that have no input parameters, and return static data that can be loaded into the lookup cache globally, the cache loaders are generated in C# by a separate generator for Xomega Framework to load them into the lookup cache on the server side.

 The lookup tables are then exposed via a standard REST endpoint, which XomegaJS framework uses to load the static data to the client.
 Therefore, there is no need to generate static TypeScript cache loaders for such operations.